-5.8 Materials
+C1.6 Materials

-5.8.1 Timber
+C1.6.1 Sawn Timber

-Normally, timber used in structural applications is visually graded based on rules approved by the American Lumber Standards Committee.
-However, these rules do not apply to all material that might be used in a timber frame.
-For instance, grading rules do not generally apply to recycled or remanufactured material.
-Also, timber produced from a particular subspecies may exhibit properties significantly different from those for the corresponding species group.
+Normally, timber used in structural applications is visually graded based on rules approved by the American Lumber Standards Committee (Ref.
+19), such that reference design values in the NDS Supplement - Design Values for Wood Construction (Ref.
+6) - may be used.
+However, reference design values are not available for all species of timber that might be used in a timber frame structure.
+In particular, timber produced from a particular species may exhibit properties significantly different from those for the corresponding species combination.
 In these cases, the building official may permit use of such material in a structural application based on visual examination, nondestructive testing, or other rationale provided by the engineer of record.